Basic Facts about Honey Bees (Apis mellifera)

 Named for their inventor, Rev. Lorenzo Langstroth, these hives are typified by removable frames which allow the apiarist to inspect for diseases and parasites.
 Movable frames also allow the beekeeper to more easily split the hive to make new colonies.
-Langstroth presented his design in 1860 and it has become the standard style hive for 75% of the world's beekeeping.
+Langstroth presented his design in 1860 and it has become the standard style hive for the world’s beekeeping.

 Langstroth hives make use of the discovery of bee space, a characteristic of European honeybees which causes them to propolize small spaces (less than 1/4 inch), gluing wooden parts together and to fill larger spaces (more than about 3/8 inch) with wax comb but to hold the intermediate space open for traffic channels for the bees.
 His cleverly designed hive makes use of this bee space so that frames are neither glued together nor jammed up with burr comb.

 Langstroth hives make use of standardized sizes of hive bodies and frames to ensure that parts are interchangeable and that the frames will remain relatively easy to remove and inspect without killing too many of the bees.
 Langstroth hive bodies are rectangular wooden or styrofoam boxes that can be stacked to expand the usable space for the bees.